DavidKuseh/Sprint-Challenge-Applied-Javascript/README.md

 4. Why would we convert a NodeList into an Array?

-Answer: A nodelist is converted to an array in order to use other array methods other than forEach which are not available for nodelists.
+Answer: A nodelist is converted to an array in order to use other array methods other than forEach which are not readily available for nodelists.

 5. What is a component?